openwpm/OpenWPM/docs/Configuration.md

 * `database_name` -> supported file extensions are `.db`, `.sqlite`
   * The name of the database file to be written to `data_directory`
 * `failure_limit` -> has to be either of type `int` or `None`
-  * The number of successive command failures the platform will tolerate before raising a `CommandExecutionError` exception.
+  * The number of command failures the platform will tolerate before raising a `CommandExecutionError` exception.
 Otherwise the default is set to 2 x the number of browsers plus 10.
+The failure counter is reset at the end of each successfully completed command sequence.
+  * For non-blocking command sequences that cause the number of failures to exceed `failure_limit` the `CommandExecutionError` is raised when attempting to execute the next command sequence.
 * `testing`
   * A platform wide flag that can be used to only run certain functionality while testing.
 For example, the Javascript instrumentation